cgrindel/rules_swift_package_manager/README.md

 - The `module_index.json` maps module names to targets that provide a module with that name.
 This file is used by `swift_package` and the Gazelle plugin to resolve dependencies.

-### 8. Everyday Tasks

 You are ready to start coding.

+## Tips and Tricks

-The following are a few tips to consider as you work with your
+The following are a few tips to consider as you work with your repository:
-repository:

 - When you add or remove source files, run `bazel run //:update_build_files`.
 This will create/update the Bazel build files in your project.
 It is designed to be fast and unobtrusive.